plamen9/CarSmart/README.md

 If you install it on your Oracle APEX instance, make sure to update the API Key (which is not included in the installation file).

 ## Deployment
-Import the APEX application export in APEX.
-[Import an Application in Oracle APEX]([https://minddrive.onrender.com](https://docs.oracle.com/en/database/oracle/apex/24.1/htmdb/importing-export-files.html))
+Import the application `.sql` export file in APEX.

+Read the guide on how to [Import an Application in Oracle APEX](https://docs.oracle.com/en/database/oracle/apex/24.1/htmdb/importing-export-files.html)

 ## License